Motorsport in Canada

-Motorsports are a popular non-physical sport competed in many countries worldwide, including in Canada.
+Motorsports are a popular physically demanding sport competed in many countries worldwide, including in Canada.
 One of the most internationally significant Canadian events is the Montreal Grand Prix, a race for the Formula One World Championship.
 Ongoing since 1967.
-Lance Stroll is the only Canadian competing in the series in 2023.
+Lance Stroll is the only Canadian competing in the series in 2024.

 Other prominent national competitions of today include the NASCAR Pinty's Series, which began in 2007 and is a remake of the 1981 stock-car racing CASCAR Super Series, and the IMSA GT3 Cup Challenge, which started in 2011 for semi-professional drivers to race their Porsche 911 GT3s.
 Aside from this, series such as the Indy Lights and Indy Pro 2000 Championships have also previously held races in Canada.